ClusterFights/MunchMan/Level_2_Ducky/fpga/impl/top_md5/arty_s7/README.md

 ## Building the Project

+You need to have the [Vivado Digilent board files](https://reference.digilentinc.com/reference/software/vivado/board-files?redirect=1) installed.
+You can get these from this [repo](https://github.com/Digilent/vivado-boards) on github.

 Instead of storing the whole Vivado project in github we store only a Tcl script which can generate the Vivado project.
 For more information see